agenium-scale/boost.simd/doc/main.md

 computation unit in the processor, it comes in addition to the regular computation unit complete with a special register file, dispatching and pipelining unit.

-@section main-why Why use bSIMD?
+@section main-why Why use Boost.SIMD?

 -------------------------------------

-Whether you are a first time SIMD programmer or an experienced team leader, **bSIMD** can make your life and that of your team easier as the use of SIMD instructions requires developers to program into a very verbose manner due to the low-level nature of SIMD instruction sets.
+Whether you are a first time SIMD programmer or an experienced team leader, **Boost.SIMD** can make your life and that of your team easier as the use of SIMD instructions requires developers to program into a very verbose manner due to the low-level nature of SIMD instruction sets.
 Furthermore, it is necessary to re-write code for each revision of each target architecture, accounting for each architecture's vendor provided API as well as architecture dependent implementation details.
 This greatly complicates the design and maintenance of